MicroEJ/docs/Tutorials/tutorialOptimizeMemoryFootprint.rst

 The following application configuration guidelines are recommended in order to minimize the size of the application.

-For more information on how to set an option, please refer to the :ref:`setting_an_option` documentation.
+For more information on how to set an option, please refer to the :ref:`define_option` documentation.

 Java Heap and Immortals Heap
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^